 The Eurosystem is the system of central banks of the euro area responsible for conducting the single monetary policy.
 It comprises the European Central Bank (ECB) and the national central banks (NCBs) of the EU member states that have adopted the euro.

-From 1 January 2015 the euro area comprises nineteen countries: Austria, Belgium, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia, and Spain.
+From 1 January 2023 the euro area comprises twenty countries: Austria, Belgium, Croatia, Cyprus, Estonia, Finland, France, Germany, Greece, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Slovakia, Slovenia, and Spain.

-The European System of Central Banks (ESCB) is made up of the European Central Bank (ECB) and the national central banks (NCBs) of 28 EU Member States (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kingdom).
+The European System of Central Banks (ESCB) is made up of the European Central Bank (ECB) and the national central banks (NCBs) of 27 EU Member States (Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden).

 The ECB is an independent supranational institution with legal personality under Community law and is the centre of the ESCB and the Eurosystem.
 It makes sure that the tasks assigned to these institutions are performed either itself or through the NCBs, in accordance with the Statute of the ESCB/ECB.
 The ECB is located in Frankfurt am Main (Germany) and came into being in June 1998, replacing the European Monetary Institute (EMI).